Browse Templates Explore the Product Try It Free

 Because PDFs are offline documents, viewing them involves extra steps you wouldn't have to take if you simply clicked on a link.
 Now, it's true a client reading a proposal or a contract won't see storing your PDF on their phone or computer as an issue.
 After all, they were expecting to get some sort of document from you.
 So what's the problem with PDF downloading then?

 Imagine it's a Saturday afternoon.
 You've decided to go out for drinks with friends.
 You get to the bar, but you're in the mood for something new, so you check for the price list.
-On the table, you see a QR code.
+On the table, you see their custom QR code.
 Naturally, you scan it and click on the link.

 As soon as you do, you see a progress bar on your phone informing you how long it will take to download your file.
 Now you have the bar's price list downloaded to your phone, in PDF.
 Great, right?